 }

-The table below describes each of the configuration options.
+The table below describes the available configuration options.

 Option | Parameter | Description | Default |